Student No-Show Policy

-When you RSVP for an event or an appointment, you are making a commitment.
-It is a commitment between you and the host —whether that host is an employer, an alumnus or a career center advisor — to spend that time together.
+When you RSVP for an event, you are making a commitment.
+It is a commitment between you and the host —whether that host is an employer or an alumnus — to spend that time together.
 That time may be spent in a one-on-one setting or in a crowd of 100 other Hoyas, but in any setting, clicking on the RSVP button indicates that both parties will show up for the event.

 What If My Plans Change?

-While we ask and expect you to schedule appointments and meetings at times you can commit to, we understand that plans change.
+While we ask and expect you to RSVP to events that take place at times you can commit to, we understand that plans change.
 If this is the case, we ask you to communicate with the Cawley Career Education Center so that we can try to provide that slot to another Hoya.

-If you must move your appointment or cancel your RSVP, please do so more than 24 hours before 9 a.m. of the day of your appointment via Handshake/Google calendar.
+If you must move or cancel your RSVP, please do so more than 24 hours before 9 a.m. of the day of your event via Handshake/Google calendar.
 If it is less than 24 hours in advance, call 202-687-3493 between 9 a.m. and 4 p.m., Monday — Friday.
 Otherwise you will be considered a no-show.

 What Happens if I No-Show?